 By making these 3 things your key priorities in 9th and 10th grade, you can set yourself up for success in 11th and 12th grade.

 You will give yourself a much greater chance at academic achievement, college acceptance to prestigious universities, and scholarships to pay for college.
 What’s more, you will enjoy your 4 years of high school much more without needing to panic or scramble during your junior and senior years.

 Knowing how important these 3 steps are for high school and college opportunities, MEK has designed the following courses to help:

-Only offered in the summer, our HS Honors courses are designed for high-achieving students, who want to ace advanced math and science courses such as Algebra 2, Geometry, Pre-Calculus, Calculus or Biology, Chemistry, or Physics.
+Our HS Honors courses are designed for high-achieving students, who want to ace advanced math and science courses such as Algebra 2, Geometry, Pre-Calculus, Calculus or Biology, Chemistry, or Physics.

 We can’t wait to hear from you!